How To: Getting Started

 In order to read and write through the OBD-II port you will need software to specifically do so.
 I highly recommend

-short dealings with him he is a stand up guy and like myself always happy to help out.
+a stand up guy and always happy to help out.
 You will need to order the dongle with the following modules for the

 |Module #||Year Range||PCM Type

-To read your current or stock tune from the ecu over OBD-II do the following:
+To read your current tune from the ecu over OBD-II do the following:

 - Select your PCM type from the drop down menu